Source-checked developments from Singapore authorities, Parliament and the courts affecting employment, work passes, immigration, PR and citizenship.

 Approximately 60,000 unemployed Singapore residents are expected to benefit annually from a new job seeker support scheme, set to launch in April next year.
 The SkillsFuture Jobseeker Support initiative is designed to assist those who earned an average of $5,000 or less per month over the past 12 months of employment.
 Additionally, applicants must not [...]

-2025-02-19T17:45:13+08:00August 28th, 2024|News, Useful Articles|
+2025-02-19T17:45:13+08:00August 28th, 2024|Employment and Immigration News, Useful Articles|

 New SkillsFuture Jobseeker Support Scheme for those who lose their jobs